tcltk/tcl/doc/markdown/transchan.md

 # Description

-The Tcl-level handler for a channel transformation has to be a command with subcommands (termed an *ensemble* despite not implying that it must be created with [namespace ensemble create]; this mechanism is not tied to [namespace ensemble][namespace] in any way).
+The Tcl-level handler for a channel transformation has to be a command with subcommands (termed an *ensemble* despite not implying that it must be created with [namespace ensemble create][namespace]; this mechanism is not tied to [namespace ensemble][namespace] in any way).
 Note that *cmdPrefix* is whatever was specified in the call to [chan push][chan], and may consist of multiple arguments; this will be expanded to multiple words in place of the prefix.

 Of all the possible subcommands, the handler *must* support **initialize** and **finalize**.
 Transformations for writable channels must also support **write**, and transformations for readable channels must also support [read].